Compare

 SPY-noh-SOR-us ee-JIP-tee-ah-kus

-The largest known meat-eating dinosaur, Spinosaurus sported a massive sail on its back which many scientists believe helped it hunt fish in ancient rivers.
+The largest known meat-eating dinosaur, Spinosaurus sported a massive sail on its back and was built for hunting fish in ancient rivers.

 Did you know?